GitOGraphr512/dwminstall.sh/README.md

 I've only tested this config with startx.
 I have not tested any DMs.

-I will not be telling any dwm noobs how to use dwm.
-Consult suckless.org or your favorite search engine.
+I will not be telling any dwm noobs how to use dwm. google is free you goof